 press Windows key + R on Run Type msinfo32.exe and click ok. this will open the system information window.
 Here expend Hardware Resources and click Conflicts Sharing.

 If you find any devices with conflicts, try upgrading / removing the drivers.
-Shared IRQ are usually no problem, but audio and raid controllers may cause issues if they share the same IRQ.
+Shared IRQ is usually no problem, but audio and raid controllers may cause issues if they share the same IRQ.

 Check other hardware

 Most commonly BSOD errors are caused by a faulty RAM, but other hardware components can also cause this error to manifest.
-Relatively often your motherboard can cause IRQL_NOT_GREATER_OR_EQUAL error, so you might want to check it if it’s working properly.
+Relatively often your motherboard can cause irql not less or equal error, so you might want to check it if it’s working properly.

 Disable the service and confirm that this resolves the error.
 If so, contact the manufacturer of the system service about a possible update.
 If the error occurs during system startup, investigate the Windows repair options.
 For more information, see Recovery options in Windows 10.